tumble1999/savaslabs.github.io/_case-studies/hunter-boots-case-study.md

 project_results_image: "/assets/img/work/hunter-boots-case-study/hunter_results.png"
 project_results_image_alt: "The Hunter Boots home page on desktop and mobile"
 client_quote2_author: Jodi Sweetbaum, President of Lloyd & Co.
 client_quote2: The site is looking amazing.
 I was very proud to present it today.
 Thank you so so so much!
-THANK YOU a million times over
+THANK YOU a million times over.

 ---